 Most leaves across the country will peak and fall in October, but this golden time frame will vary in different regions.
-Weather also impacts exactly when leaves peak in color each year, with dry days and cool nights producing the best and fullest fall foliage.
+Weather also impacts the dates when leaves peak in color each year, with dry days and cool nights producing the best and fullest fall foliage.

 Peak Foliage Times in the Northeast and Midwest

-The Midwest also features peak foliage around mid-October, with northern regions featuring peak leaves early in the month of October.
-If you’re traveling out West, plan to see peak leaves in early or mid-October, with northern regions peaking later in the month.
+The Midwest also features peak foliage around mid-October, with northern areas featuring peak leaves early in October.
+If you are traveling out West, plan to see peak leaves in early or mid-October, with northern regions peaking later in the month.

 Peak Foliage Times in the South